sciensoft/fluenttests/README.md

 # Fluent Tests

 A Golang test library to increase productivity by providing easy-to-use methods for you to write TDD and BDD-style tests using a fluent language, allowing you to easily organize your tests following the Arrange, Act, and Assert pattern.
-Plus, several assertion methods for types, contracts, strings, integers, floats, and much more, all intending to speed up your SDLC.
+Plus, several assertion methods for types, contracts, strings, integers, floats, and much more to speed up your SDLC.

 **📢 Hear ye, hear ye!** Contributors always welcomed.
-If you want to get involved and help me write a testing tool for our peers go developer, please ping me on the [fluenttest Discord](https://discord.com/channels/1005225996162707476/1206883413814939678) channel.
+If you want to get involved and help me write a testing tool for our peers go developer, please ping me on the [fluenttest Discord] channel.

 ## Get Started